sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 monitors, or all ancestors for **recursive** ones.

-When the source location is not available (for example, its connection failed after all retries) the transfer will become `stalled` and no files will be transfered.
+When the source location is not available (for example, its connection failed after all retries) the transfer will become `stalled` and no files will be transferred.

 File Content Transfer